bryandevelops/Twitter/README.md

 # Twitter

-This is a simple twitter client that allows users to log in and view their feed, compose tweets, favorite tweets, and retweet tweets.
+This is a twitter client that allows users to log in and view their feed, compose tweets, favorite tweets, and retweet tweets.

 ## Twitter - Part II